There have been eight deaths related to synthetic cannabis in just over a month. People know it's killing them. So why are they smoking it?

 Chief Coroner Judge Deborah Marshall said there had also been a "significant" number of non-fatal cases where people have been hospitalised after using the drug.

-Police say they have found a potentially lethal compound called AMB in synthetics in the past, but the substance, or substances that are causing people to die are unknown.
+Police say they have found a potentially lethal compound called AMB in synthetics in the past, but the substance, or substances that are causing people to die at the moment are unknown.

 I take Clean Cut’s advice, and walk down Auckland CBD’s busy main street.
 Soon enough, I notice a strange smoky fragrance coming from a group of four men standing around a woman.
 She’s hunched over on the pavement outside a Starbucks.